Thor: The Dark World: Pre-production

 In May 2012, Mads Mikkelsen began talks to play one of the villains in the film and Anthony Hopkins, who played Odin in the first film, committed to returning in the sequel.
 Benedict Cumberbatch, who eventually joined the film series as Stephen Strange / Doctor Strange, was also in the running to play Malekith the Accursed.
 At the end of the month, Disney moved up the release date for the film a week ahead of the previous date to November 8, 2013.
 By June 2012, much of the first film's supporting cast was confirmed to return, including Idris Elba, Jaimie Alexander, Ray Stevenson and Stellan Skarsgård.
 Also in June, Joshua Dallas announced that he would not be reprising the role of Fandral.
-Dallas had initially intended to return, but had to bow out due to his commitment on the television show, Once Upon a Time, and Zachary Levi was cast in his place.
-Levi was originally up for the role in the first film but scheduling conflicts with Chuck forced him to drop out.
+Dallas had initially intended to return, but had to bow out due to his commitment on the television show, Once Upon a Time (2011–2018), and Zachary Levi was cast in his place.
+Levi was originally up for the role in the first film but scheduling conflicts with Chuck (2007–2012) forced him to drop out.

 In July 2012, Mikkelsen stated he would not be appearing in the sequel due to prior commitments, "That's not happening unfortunately.
 I had a meeting with [the filmmakers], but it was a bit too late and then Hannibal came in...It's just not happening".
-At the 2012 San Diego Comic-Con International, it was announced that the film would be titled Thor: The Dark World.
+At the 2012 San Diego Comic-Con, it was announced that the film would be titled Thor: The Dark World.
 At the end of the month, residents near Bourne Wood in Surrey, England were notified that a film going by the working title, Thursday Mourning would be filming in the area.
 In August of that year, Christopher Eccleston entered final negotiations to play Malekith, and the film was scheduled to shoot in Iceland, where Taylor shot parts of Game of Thrones.
 By August 22, Kat Dennings was hired to reprise her role as Darcy Lewis and Adewale Akinnuoye-Agbaje was cast as Algrim.
 At the end of the month, film crews for Thursday Mourning began set construction at Stonehenge near Amesbury, England.